Our cancer team is here for you in-person, by phone and virtually for all your cancer care needs.

 Expert Kidney Cancer Care

 When you’re diagnosed with kidney cancer, you want the most experienced specialists on your care team.
-We pioneered a kidney-sparing surgical procedure – called robotic partial nephrectomy – and developed innovative techniques to preserve kidney function during surgery and to shorten your hospital stay.
+At the Henry Ford Cancer Institute, our team has performed more than 4,000 renal surgeries and pioneered a kidney-sparing surgical procedure, called robotic partial nephrectomy.
+We’ve also developed innovative techniques to preserve kidney function during surgery and to shorten your hospital stay.

 - Minimally invasive robot-assisted surgery, including robotic partial nephrectomy, which removes the cancer while preserving the normal and unaffected portion of the kidney

-- Cryoablation, a nonsurgical treatment we use to freeze and destroy small kidney tumors
+- Cryoablation, a nonsurgical treatment that freezes and destroys small kidney tumors

 - Traditional open surgery, which is needed in rare cases where tumors are large, complex, or invasive

 - Advanced chemotherapy treatments to help shrink kidney cancer tumors that have spread (metastasized) to other areas of the body

 Our team, led by Dr. Craig Rogers, continuously works to develop new treatment options, for even the most advanced kidney cancers.
 Dr. Rogers also leads our von Hippel-Lindau (VHL) clinic, which brings together experts from more than a dozen specialties to help patients navigate this complex, hereditary cancer syndrome.
 We have been recognized as a VHL Clinical Care Center by the VHL Alliance.

 We also performed a world-first procedure for metastatic kidney cancer.
 The procedure involved suctioning a kidney cancer tumor from a patient’s vena cava (a vein that carries blood into the heart), followed by minimally invasive surgery to remove the kidney.
 The patient then participated in a clinical trial that involved using genetic material from the tumor to produce a vaccine to fight the disease.